ulyssus-dsl/dsl-modules/DSL-Auto-Regen/README.md

 * Hides the commands and spam related to linking to characters
 * Can force the process to run while in the Commons by typing `autoregen run` which will clear out the current state of all characters and will look at the characters in the room to attempt to regenerate anyone that is in need of it
 * Casts regeneration a number of times based on the current health of characters
+* Can set AUTO_SLEEP = true to allow automatically sleeping before the tick and awaking on the tick when your mana is not fully recovered